Seven Tips to Stay Motivated and Moving

 With extrinsic motivation, you may also be motivated by trying to avoid negative consequences.
 For example, you may want to exercise daily to decrease pain.

 Extrinsic motivation tends to work best for reaching short-term goals.
 But, in general, when you’re looking at achieving long-term goals (like sticking to doing your Kaia exercises regularly), intrinsic motivation will tend to light your fire more than extrinsic motivation.
 Luckily, though, you can use both intrinsic and extrinsic motivation to your advantage.
-This is especially true when it comes to sticking to your Kaia training program in order to better manage pain.
+This is especially true when it comes to sticking to your Kaia program in order to better manage pain.

 How to get and stay on the move

 OK, now that you got the lowdown on motivation, let’s talk about how to get motivated to make movement a regular part of your life.
-We’ve compiled a list of our top 7 tips for boosting your (intrinsic and extrinsic) motivation to become more physically active.
+We’ve compiled a list of our top seven tips for boosting your (intrinsic and extrinsic) motivation to become more physically active.
 Let’s dive in!

 Tip #1: Believe in yourself!